ThaisAlvarenga/30M-Film-Fest/README.md

 ## Process

+After some hours trying to do the styling for the original concept of the wireframe that I had, I decided to re-invent the layout I had placed originally. <a href="re-wireframing.pdf"> This is the pdf </a> in which I drew the new wireframe as well as a few notes on what I did and what I changed.

 ### Home/Main Page
 Before doing the main page, I decided to experiment around with ideas on how to place things on the screen.
 <img src="images-documentation/mainpage1.png" width="50%">